|We have 1351 articles and 91% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Mercenary - In a game with multiple warcasters, this model will work for Crucible Guard, Cryx, Cygnar, Khador, and Protectorate.

-- Battle Maneuvers - The unit gains Reposition [5"] for one turn.
-(Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)
+- Battle Maneuvers - Affected models gain Reposition [5"] while in formation this turn.
+(Reposition [5"] - At the end of an activation in which it did not run or fail a charge, a model with Reposition [5"] can advance up to 5", then its activation ends.)

 - Money Shot - Affected models gain +2 to ranged attack and ranged damage rolls for one turn.